rm-hull/maze/README.md

 # maze

-Maze generator and solver, served up with functional Clojure & Noir, and front-end fun in ClojureScript with rendering in HTML5 canvas.
+Maze generator and solver, served up with functional Clojure & Noir, and front-end fun in ClojureScript with rendering using HTML5 canvas.
 See here for some variations:

 * http://maze.destructuring-bind.org - default maze generator.